jchobanana/Moon/about/index.md

 ---

 <center><a href="https://www.instagram.com/jjjcho/"><b>Jaye</b></a> is an artist wannabe who accidentally got into some prestigious MFA programs in 2018.  </center>
-<center>However, she decided to enroll in a 1-year business school program in Japan instead just to make herself a (serious) joke. </center>

 ## About
 Born in 1992 Taiwan on Shakespeare Day. <br>